faranalytics/socketnaut/README.md

 ## FAQ

 ### What kind of scaling implementation is this?
 Socketnaut is a multithreaded *vertical* scaling implementation.
 However, socketnaut could be containerized and scaled horizontally.

+### How is Socketnaut related to [eptanaut](https://github.com/faranalytics/eptanaut)?
+Socketnaut is an offshoot from the eptanaut project.
+Socketnaut provides functionality similar to eptanaut; however, it implements a clear separation between the Proxy and Service concepts.